XiaoxiaoSun0321/global_mean_field_power/README.md

 where $t$ is time; $K$ is the number of included EEG channels; $V_{i}$ is the voltage in channel $i$; $V_{mean}$ is the mean of the voltages in all channels.

+Please check on how it's applied and linked to clinic findings in our group's study here: https://www.brainstimjrnl.com/article/S1935-861X(23)00803-3/fulltext

 ## Table of Contents

 - [Installation](#installation)